AbhinavPraveen/UoP-HPC-Docs/source/containerisation/singularity.rst

 Building and Using Containers with Singularity
 ------------------------------------

-With Singularity, containers can be be build either by building using a Singularity Definition File (which defines the steps to build the container) or, by importing from an existing container in an alternative format.
+With Singularity, containers can be be built either by building using a Singularity Definition File (which defines the steps to build the container) or, by importing from an existing container in an alternative format.

 The general format to building a container from a definiton file with Singularity is: